CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/32-create-sproc-portal.md

-# Create a stored procedure with the Azure portal
+# Lab 12: Create a Stored Procedure with the Azure portal

+## Estimated Timing: 30 minutes

-## Lab scenario
+## Lab Scenario

 Stored procedures are one of the ways you can execute business logic server-side in Azure Cosmos DB.
 With a stored procedure, you can perform basic CRUD (Create, Read, Update, Delete) operations with a container on multiple documents within a single transactional scope.

 In this lab, you'll author a stored procedure that creates a document within your container.
 You will then use an SQL query to validate the results of the stored procedure.

-## Lab objectives
+## Lab Objectives

 In this lab, you will complete the following tasks:
-- Task 1: Author a stored procedure.
+- Task 1: Author a Stored Procedure.
 - Task 2: Implement best practices for a stored procedure.
 - Task 3: Query documents.

-## Estimated Timing: 30 minutes

 ## Architecture Diagram

 ![image](architecturedia/lab31.png)

-## Exercise 1:

-### Task 1: Author a stored procedure
+## Task 1: Author a stored procedure

 In this task, you will provision an Azure Cosmos DB for NoSQL account